krazykira/VidEffects/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-**For those of you, interested in contributing to this project.
-Fork it and send me a pull request or contact me if you want to be part of the project**